How the First Nations Peoples of Australia adapted to an ever-changing environment

 Cradle Mountain, Tasmania. © History Skills

-Their strong connection to the environment allowed them to adjust and respond to various environmental changes, which helped them survive and kept their unique cultures alive.
+Their close connection to the environment allowed them to adjust and respond to various environmental changes, which had helped them survive and had kept their unique cultures alive.

 Rising sea levels and lost land bridges

-One of the most major environmental changes First Nations Australians faced was the rising sea levels between 18,000 and 7,000 years ago.
+One of the major environmental changes First Nations Australians faced was the rise in sea levels that had occurred between 18,000 and 7,000 years ago.

-As the ice caps melted and waters rose, vast stretches of land were covered by water.
+As the ice caps melted and waters rose, large areas of land that had once been dry had been covered by water.

-Rising waters submerged the land bridge connecting mainland Australia to what is now Tasmania.
+Rising waters had covered the land bridge that connected mainland Australia to what is now Tasmania.

-In the same way, the Torres Strait Islands emerged from land that used to be a continuous land bridge between Papua New Guinea and Australia.
+In the same way, the Torres Strait Islands formed from land that had once been a continuous land bridge between Papua New Guinea and Australia.

-However, the memories of these events were not forgotten.
-Through oral traditions, stories of these changes were passed down from generation to generation in traditional art forms, including the Dreamtime myths.
+Still, the memories of these events had not been forgotten.
+Through oral traditions, stories of these changes had been passed down from generation to generation in traditional art forms that included the Dreamtime myths.

 Adapting to arid landscapes

-Another challenge First Nations Australians faced was the drying up of some areas.
+Another challenge First Nations Australians faced was that some areas had become drier.

-Although places like Lake Mungo, which once held water, became dry, the people did not simply abandon these areas.
+Places like Lake Mungo had once held water, which later disappeared, and the people did not abandon these areas.

-That means that they would return to it when water was available, but then seek other regions during dryer times of the year.
+This meant that they returned to it when water had been available, then they sought other regions that had water sources during drier times of the year.

 An Australian bushland recovering from a fire, with blackened, leafless trees standing against a bright blue sky.
 Green grass emerges, symbolizing nature's resilience after destruction.